Coastal flood risk: European scale

-- A preliminary satellite-based estimate of the climate-change–driven acceleration of sea level rise was obtained by (67), based on the entire 25 years time series of satellite altimeter data.
+- A preliminary satellite-based estimate of the climate-change–driven acceleration of sea level rise was obtained by (67), based on 25 years time series of satellite altimeter data.
 They found an average climate-change–driven rate of sea level rise of 2.9 mm/year.
 Current acceleration of sea level rise would lead to 65 ± 12 cm global mean sea level rise by 2100 compared with 2005, they concluded.
-This roughly agrees with the latest projections of the IPCC under a high-end scenario of climate change (the so-called RCP 8.5 scenario) (72).
+This roughly agrees with the projections of the IPCC made in 2013 under a high-end scenario of climate change (the so-called RCP8.5 scenario) (72).
 Thus, the observed acceleration would more than double the amount of sea level rise by 2100 compared with the current rate of sea level rise continuing unchanged (67).
 Again, this is no surprise; the acceleration has always been part of the future projections of the impacts of climate change.
 The estimated 65 cm global mean sea level rise by 2100 may turn out to be a conservative lower bound on future sea level change.
-After all, this projection is based on the assumption that sea level changes similarly in the future as the observations over the last 25 years.
+After all, this projection is based on the assumption that sea level changes similarly in the future as the observations over the available time series of 25 years.
 However, sea level may rise more rapidly in the coming decades, for example due to rapid changes in ice sheet dynamics (67).

 - The same satellite data have been studied by (68), be it over a shorter time period of 2005-2015, but they combined these data with observations of changing salinity and temperature in the oceans, and of land water and land ice contributions to global mean sea level rise.
 Thus, they were able to ‘scrutinize and understand the sources of the sea level acceleration in the last decade’.
 According to their results, the acceleration during the last decade is about 3 times faster than its value during 1993-2014.
 The acceleration comes from three factors, they conclude: a declining amount of water that is stored on land (~41%), land ice melting (~15%), and thermal expansion of the water of the oceans that are warming up (~44%).
 The first factor refers to, among other, fast amounts of groundwater that have been extracted and in the end reach the oceans.
 The contribution of the thermal expansion of the oceans to the acceleration of sea level rise is about three times as large as the contribution of melting land ice.